at-shift/at-shift-cfs/README.md

 ## Plugin Rename

-The plugin previously released as **Custom Field Suite Maintenance** has been renamed to **atshift Fields**.
+The plugin previously released as **Custom Field Suite Maintenance / at-shift CFS** has been renamed to **atshift Fields**.
 This gives the unofficial maintenance build a distinct identity while preserving its relationship with the original Custom Field Suite project.